OpenAlly/sigyn/src/config/README.md

 Returns the previously initialized **Sigyn** config.

+> [!NOTE]
-> **Note** If you try to get config while the config has not been initialied, it will throws.
+> If you try to get config while the config has not been initialied, it will throws.

 ### `validateConfig(config: PartialSigynConfig): void`